 - 1. Wash catheter and hands with soap and water after use.
-Rinse well (you may need a syringe) and let dry. - 2.
-Store the used catheters in a clean, dry Ziplock bag.
-Always use a dry catheter (unless a water activated catheter or antibiotic coated catheter).
+Rinse well (you may need a syringe to push soapy water through the inside) and let dry. - 2.
+Store used dry catheters in a clean, dry Ziplock plastic bag.
+Always use a dry catheter (unless a water activated catheter).
 Dry catheters on a clean paper towel. - 3.
 Catheters should be changed every two weeks, earlier if they become stiff, brittle, or discolored. - 4.
 If you are using a hydrophilic (water activated catheter) or antibiotic coated catheter, you can reuse after cleaning.
-Use them like a regular catheter apply water-soluble jelly prior to insertion.
+Use them like a regular catheter.
+Apply water-soluble jelly prior to insertion.